-The Beach House at the Hingham Bathing Beach has something for everyone — from out-of-this world Smash Burgers and perfectly-seasoned barbecue chicken tacos to tasty vegan salads, blended soft-serve Cyclones, and hard-to-resist banana splits.
+The Beach House at the Hingham Bathing Beach is known for out-of-this world Smash Burgers, locally caught seafood, perfectly-seasoned fries, and tasty vegan salads.

 Now in its third year, the Beach House has become a popular gathering place for families, friends, and neighbors to enjoy their favorite beach food and other menu items sitting on one of the picnic benches or on the stretch of grass, with spectacular views of Hingham Harbor, especially at sunset.

 The Beach House is fast becoming known as a happy, friendly place run by happy, friendly people, where fond memories are made.

 The owners of Stars on Hingham Harbor, Tosca, Caffe Tosca, and Fireking Baking Company — which are all part of Eat Well, Inc. — partnered to make the Beach House happen as part of the long-awaited completion of the new bathhouse/snack shop/community room building at the Bathing Beach.

 The same high-quality ingredients and care that go into preparing a meal at Tosca, Caffe Tosca, and Stars go into the preparation of orders at the Beach House, which opened for the first time in 2020 to rave reviews.

 Fireking Baking Company owner Greg Acerra, who negotiated the lease with the town and designed the kitchen, said it’s been a great season so far.

 The owners and staff — including the friendly teenagers who serve up the orders from the pick-up window — love what they do, and their high spirits and energy are appreciated by the many customers who return again and again to enjoy old favorites or to try something new.